-Programme fee: 1000 € includes tuition fee, cost of the study visits, cultural and social programme, the services of the host university with the accommodation in double rooms at student dormitory.
+Programme fee: 1000 € includes tuition, cost of the study visits, cultural and social programme, services of the host university with accommodation in double rooms in a student dormitory.

-Participants can also organise their own housing, in this case the tuition fee for the academic and cultural programme is 700 €.
+Alternatively participants can arrange their own housing and in this case the tuition fee for the academic and cultural programme is 700 €.

 Theoretical and philosophical background of Lotman and Tartu-Moscow School